smithWEBtek/swt-v3/db/posts/006-music-studio.md

 ###Regarding React

   I hated it!
 Until I learned it.
 Now I really enjoy it.
-  I amo happy to have found a place to use Rails as an API while using React and Redux to make the single page client side rock!
+  I am happy to have found a place to use Rails as an API while using React and Redux to make the single page client side rock!

   I have not learned Angular or VUEjs, but I can tell they are in my future.
 I am so excited at the idea of being able toput my creative ideas into practice through coding!